Camp Mountain, Queensland: Education

 There are no schools is Camp Mountain.
-The nearest government primary schools are Samford State School in neighbouring Samford Village to the north, Patrick Road State School in neighbouring Ferny Hills to the east, and Ferny Grove State School in Ferny Grove to the east.
+The nearest government primary schools are Samford State School in neighbouring Samford Village to the north, Patricks Road State School in neighbouring Ferny Hills to the east, and Ferny Grove State School in Ferny Grove to the east.
 The nearest government secondary school is Ferny Grove State High School in Ferny Grove to the east.

 The Samford Ecological Research Facility is a 51 ha parcel of land bequeathed by Elizabeth Nesta Marks to the Queensland University of Technology as a teaching and research facility for biodiversity and conservation, urban development, and agriculture.
 It is at 148 Camp Mountain Road (27.3880°S 152.8784°E).

 Amenities

 There are a number of parks in the locality, including: